 Social and environmental factors such as social awareness policies, recycling of waste, minimized use of water, are also taken into consideration before drawing up the legal contract.
 This contract includes the timeline, payment schedule, material specifications, and drawings.

 “A design development process starts with brief from project owners.
 Othman et al. (2005) advocate the need for better brief development for clients’ satisfaction and project success.
 Yu et al. (2010) observe that lack of comprehensive brief from the clients create conflicts and disputes during project implementation.
 Therefore a design development process that lack owners’ inputs is prone to multiple revisions and rework.
 Same is true for owners’ feedback and review.
 Williamson et al. (2010) study of building maintenance issues, linked them to building design issues.” – INTERNATIONAL JOURNAL OF CONSTRUCTION SUPPLY CHAIN MANAGEMENT Volume 5 Number 2 2015

-According to BluEntCAD, at the end of the day the design process needs to be flawless in order to ensure a satisfactory occupancy.
+At the end of the day, the design process needs to be flawless to ensure successful completion of the project.
 The literature review stated above is what the professionals at BluEntCAD truly believe in and hence for them client comes first.
-As per the experts at BluEntCAD, there is no room for multiple revisions in the design and construction process.
+There is no room for multiple revisions in the design and construction process.
 Connect with our team to know more about our services that are principle oriented.